 “It is preferable that everyone takes some advice before investing in order to fully understand their attitude and capacity for risk,” adds Lauren.
 “Also, having a sound strategy in place will ensure you are investing with a desired outcome in mind instead of blindly chasing returns by overtrading and misunderstanding the fundamentals.”

-Find out more about Catherine Morgan on her website or listen to her podcast In Her Financial Shoes.
+Find out more about Catherine Morgan on her website.